 The Upper Cuts: Prime, Choice, and Select

-- USDA PRIME is reserved for the best cuts of beef.
+- USDA PRIME steak is reserved for the best cuts of beef.
 Just 2% of steaks get labelled USDA Prime.
-Steaks of this grade are quickly bought by five-star restaurants and upscale wholesalers.
+Steaks of this quality grade are quickly bought by five-star restaurants and upscale wholesalers.
 Because of this, Prime steaks are rarely found in supermarkets or grocery stores.
 Prime cuts are sourced from younger steers, and are abundant in marbling and reddish-pink in color.
 They are the most tender, juicy, and flavorful steaks on the market.

-- USDA CHOICE is the step below Prime.
+- USDA CHOICE steak is the step below Prime.
 USDA Choice cuts are available in most grocery stores and medium-priced restaurants.
 A Choice steak often has the same reddish-pink color of a Prime cut, but lacks the same level of marbling.
 The amount of marbling found in Choice cuts can vary widely.
 It is wise to inspect a Choice steak to see how much marbling it contains.
-Depending on the cut, a Choice steak may require slower cooking or a marinade to bring out its tenderness and flavor.
+Depending on the cut, a Choice steak may require slower cooking or a marinade to bring out its tenderness, juiciness, and flavor.

 - USDA SELECT steaks sit at the lower end of the quality cuts.
 Because of the low level of marbling found in Select cuts, they usually require marinating.
 Salt-rich or acidic sauces/marinades can also help tenderize Select steaks, as salt and acids soften and help to break down tougher tissues.
 Select steaks also benefit from longer cooking times at lower temperatures.